Teaching Orientation FAQ

 What should I bring with me?

 You should bring a copy of your schedule and pen.
-If possible, you should bring a mobile device to access our Learning Management System, as we will be accessing the LMS frequently during the course of the orientation.
 You may also want to bring an umbrella and funds to purchase lunch.